My Other Calling? Coaching Jack and Luke

 I coach both of my sons' baseball teams.
 Luke's team was undefeated in the AA League (the younger kid's division where I now coach his 8-year-old brother Jack).
 Then we won the AAA championship two years ago, and now the Majors, which is the division for the oldest kids in Little League.
 When I was asked by other coaches what my secret was in sweeping all three Little League divisions, I pondered the questions thoughtfully and then gave them an honest answer: My secret is having a son who hits in most of your runs and then pitches no-run innings against the other team!

 I played baseball as a kid too, until I was about 16, but Luke has already gone way beyond what I ever did, and he is still just 12.
 He now has "real" coaches (not just his Dad) on both his travel team and his middle school team.
 He hears the other voices he needs with great instruction from serious young men who actually played serious baseball -- some through college.
-Having coached him since he was 5 years old, Luke is now on track to play high school and maybe even college baseball.
+Having coached him since he was 5 years old, I'm proud that Luke is now on track to play high school and maybe even college baseball.
 That's what he has always wanted, even as a little boy, so I have done my job.
 Luke sometimes still fantasizes about Major League Baseball, like most kids his age who play, but he is realistic enough to know that it is unlikely for even the best kids at his level.
 He is also thinking about the other things he would like to do that "have a better chance of changing the world than being a professional baseball player," as he puts it.

 But even more than just watching my talented son play baseball, I have just loved coaching him for all these years.
 It has been a father-son bond that will always be with us.
 For days after the game, Luke would come up to me with a big grin on his face, give me a fist bump or a high five, and quietly say, "We did it, Dad."
 Coaching also enabled me to get to know all his teammates and their families, and the kids on other teams -- his best friends in the world.
 When I come home and walk into our family room to a bunch of guys watching a game and say, "Hi guys," one says back, "Hi Dad," and the rest reply, "Hi Coach."
 This has been a great experience.
 Our house has always been the team club house, and I'm sure other parents can understand how great this is for us.